alphaspirit - Fotolia

-As requirements grow, systems that both facilitate compliance and demonstrate to auditors that standards for security and data protection have been met are an increasingly critical area of IT operations.
+As requirements grow, systems that both facilitate compliance and demonstrate to a compliance auditor that standards for security and data protection have been met are an increasingly critical area of IT operations.
 Learn more in this FAQ.

 Not all audits are the same.
-Consider, for instance, a financial audit of a public company's quarterly results.
+For instance, a software compliance audit will be very different than a financial audit of a public company's quarterly results.
 Both compliance and financial audits involve reviews of internal control systems by independent parties, but the scope and subject of the reviews differ.
-A financial audit focuses primarily on controls related to accounting and financial reporting systems to determine whether the resulting financial statements are accurate, fair and complete.
+A financial audit checklist focuses primarily on controls related to accounting and financial reporting systems to determine whether the resulting financial statements are accurate, fair and complete.
 A compliance audit examines an organization's internal systems and IT controls more broadly to test whether a particular set of regulatory requirements is being met.

 Until recently, the concept of a compliance audit typically evoked the 2002 Sarbanes-Oxley Act (SOX).
 Officially entitled the U.S. Public Company Accounting Reform and Investor Protection Act, SOX pertains to all publicly traded companies.
 A growing body of federal law, however, requires audits of internal control systems to ensure compliance with regulations.
-Some laws are industry-specific, such as the Health Insurance Portability and Accountability Act (HIPAA) or the Gramm-Leach-Bliley Act (GLBA), officially entitled The Financial Modernization Act.
-Additionally, there are industry-set standards that impose audit requirements, such as the Payment Card Industry Data Security Standard (PCI DSS).
+Some laws are industry-specific, such as the Health Insurance Portability and Accountability Act (HIPAA) or the Gramm-Leach-Bliley Act (GLBA), officially entitled the Financial Modernization Act.
+Additionally, there are industry-set standards that impose audit requirements, such as a PCI compliance audit mandated by the Payment Card Industry Data Security Standard (PCI DSS).